 When uncertainty is high, the most effective strategy is to frame decisions as experiments with defined evaluation periods rather than permanent commitments.

 Example: Rather than agonizing over whether to switch from engineering to product management, commit to trying a PM role for eighteen months.
 If the experiment fails, you return to engineering with valuable cross-functional experience.
-The psychological burden is much lighter when you frame the decision as a trial.
+The psychological burden is much lighter when you frame the decision as a trial with a defined evaluation date.

 Building Resilience for When You Are Wrong